 Microsoft Active Directory is one of the most widely-used services by network administrators.
 For most administrators, Microsoft Active Directory is one of the most important services at their disposal.
-However, in spite of Microsoft Active Directory’s wide utility, it can be quite inconvenient to use at times.
+However, despite Microsoft Active Directory’s wide utility, it can be quite inconvenient to use at times.
 The original user interface feels very slow and there is no automation.
-Fortunately, you can enhance the ability of this tool by relying on third-party software.
+Fortunately, you can enhance the ability of this administration tool by relying on third-party software.

 - SolarWinds Permissions Analyzer for Active Directory EDITOR’S CHOICE A free interface that gives a better view of permissions than you can glean in Active Directory itself.
 Download free tool.